Moving Home Mortgages

 A home mover mortgage isn’t any different to a standard mortgage.
 It’s simply the process of getting a new mortgage when you move house so the mortgage is suitable for the house you’re moving into.
 Choosing the correct mortgage for you is critical as you will need to ensure it is still affordable whilst suiting your changing needs.

 When it comes to moving home, one of the first things that you need to take into consideration is looking at how much you could borrow.
 From there you would need to find the right home mover mortgage that will suit your circumstances and also watch out for any early repayment charges.
 Home mover mortgages are for when you change your mortgage provider, you move to a more expensive property, or where you downsize and your monthly repayments will be reduced.

 Home mover mortgages are typically for people who are stepping up the property ladder and looking for a bigger home, and as a result are also looking to increase the size of their loan amount.
 Many mortgages are ‘portable’, which means you can take your existing mortgage to your new home, others are not, requiring you to look for another option when moving home.
 You might also find that your current loan provider won’t allow you to borrow the additional amount necessary for you to move home.

-Even if you aren’t looking to borrow more money, changing your mortgage when you move house, rather than transferring the current one over, we can help to better suit your new circumstances and get you a better deal.
-Once we have gathered the relevant information we will calculate early repayment fees, interest rate, stamp duty, monthly payments, credit score, and product fee to make your new loan the most suitable product for you.
+Even if you aren’t looking to borrow more money, changing your mortgage when you move house, rather than transferring the current one over, we can help to better suit your new circumstances and we aim to get you a better deal.
+Once we have gathered the relevant information we will calculate early repayment fees, interest rate, stamp duty, monthly payments, credit score, and product fee to make your new loan the right product for you.